 In select cases, you may find that your photocontrol is generally functioning properly, but that it is turning on or shutting off at intervals that are slightly outside of exact dusk or dawn times.
 Thankfully, adjusting this is a snap with your photocontrol's included add-on items.

 If the light is turning on too late, try adding a light sticker to the photo lens to boost sensitivity; if it's turning on too early, adjust the domed shield or metal bracket to increase the amount of light reaching the control.
 It can also help to reposition the photocontrol.

 Standing By, At Your Service

 In addition to the add-on items included in all Intermatic fixed mount photocontrols, which make it easy to troubleshoot minor issues on the spot, our helpful customer service team is available Monday through Friday to answer questions and ensure your controls always stay in great shape.
-Feel free to contact our support team by phone or email for some extra assistance with your next big project.
+Feel free to contact our customer service team by phone or email for some extra assistance with your next big project.